-Located on the banks of the Mississippi River, the newly-expanded Baton Rouge River Center has helped to completely transform Downtown Baton Rouge.
-The entire complex, including the Arena and Theatre for the Performing Arts, as well as the Exhibition Hall, includes more than 200,000 square feet of renovated space, and incorporates state-of-the-art exhibition, meeting, concession and kitchen facilities.
+Located on the banks of the Mississippi River, the newly-expanded Raising Cane's River Center has helped to completely transform Downtown Baton Rouge.
+The entire complex, including the Arena and Theatre for the Performing Arts, as well as the Exhibition Hall, includes more than 200,000 sf of renovated space, and incorporates state-of-theart exhibition, meeting, concession and kitchen facilities.
 The 70,000 square foot Exhibition Hall can be combined with the existing Arena to create more than 100,000 square feet of contiguous exhibit space.

-2million ATTENDEES OVER LAST 5 YEARS
+1.8 million ATTENDEES OVER LAST 5 YEARS